 The Upper St. Mary’s River oyster sanctuary was selected as the fourth tributary in Maryland waters in 2017 for large-scale oyster restoration.
 Historically strong oyster recruitment, favorable water quality, its location in the Western Shore, as well as strong support from the local environmental community led to its selection for restoration.
 It was established as a sanctuary in 2010 and restoration is slated to begin in 2021.

 The Manokin River was recommended as the fifth large-scale tributary for oyster restoration in Maryland waters in September 2018.
 The Fisheries Goal Implementation Team accepted it as the fifth large-scale tributary for restoration in June 2019.
 It was established as a sanctuary in 2010 and restoration is slated to begin in 2021.

 The department allocates a small amount of funds annually for investment in small-scale restoration in sanctuaries outside of the five tributaries of the Chesapeake Bay Watershed Agreement.
 These funds go towards planting hatchery spat-on-shell.

 Nanticoke River Restoration

-In a December 15, 2017 press release, the department announced the intention to design and develop oyster management plans for other sanctuaries in addition to the five tributaries.
+In a December 15, 2017 press release, DNR announced the intention to design and develop oyster management plans for other sanctuaries in addition to the five tributaries.
 Specifically, the press released stated the Nanticoke River would have a plan developed to determine how the strategic use of state investment and resources could restore oyster populations, using planted seed, shell and spat to spur natural oyster growth and reproduction.

 Anne Arundel Complex Restoration- Magothy, Severn and South Rivers